bhuwan9898/MyOwnJSONBlob/README.md

 - The JSON Blob Website provides a simple API to interact with the stored data.
 Here are the available endpoints:

 - GET /api/{identifier}: Retrieve the JSON data associated with the provided identifier.
 - POST /api: Create a new JSON blob with the provided data.
-This handles both the create property.
+This handles the create property.
 - DELETE /api/{identifier}: Delete the JSON data associated with the provided identifier.